COMEX Squeeze Tracker

 Every week, the CFTC reveals how big players are positioned in futures markets

-They closed 414 long contracts since the last report, taking some profit.
+They added 2,555 more long contracts since the last report, increasing their bullish position.

 Speculators (Hedge Funds)